EchoTemp/shaiya-library/api/README.md

 # What is this?
 This is a C# project that acts as a HTTP API for the Shaiya server.
+Requires Virtual C++ 2012 Redistributable to be installed.